 It’s easy to get in a rut buying bags of “spring mix” greens, which mostly include mild, traditional lettuces and spinach.
 Next time you’re shopping, consider selecting some of the lesser-known spring greens like watercress, dandelion greens, mustard greens, and arugula; they are bursting with peppery flavor and are very versatile when cooking.
 They can zest up your salads, add deep flavor and nutrients to sautés, and they’re amazing sprinkled on top of cooked dishes.
 Eating them is like a spring cleaning for your body — they’re deeply nourishing, their fiber helps your body shed waste, and their nutrients both detoxify and give your immune system a healthy boost.
-In the next few pages, you’ll find easy ways to treat yourself to their fresh spring goodness.
+Below, you’ll find easy ways to treat yourself to their fresh spring goodness.

 Shopping & Storage Tips

 - For optimum nutrition, buy greens in season.
 Look for bright-green leaves that are firm with no signs of wilting.

 - Choose organic, local greens when possible.
 Greens grown in well-managed soils provide maximum flavor and nutrition.

 - Always eat greens as soon as possible after they’ve been picked.
 Avoid washing greens before storage, as they’ll spoil more quickly.
 You can store unwashed greens wrapped in a damp paper towel inside a slightly open plastic bag for up to a few days in your crisper drawer.

 - High in fiber, greens help your body shed waste, minimize your absorption of DNA-damaging toxins, lower cholesterol, and slow the rise of blood sugar after a meal.

 - Phytochemicals in spring greens — especially arugula — stimulate circulation, fortify the liver, and provide mild diuretic and laxative properties, making them great detoxifiers.